futuring-architectures/futuring-architectures.github.io/index.md

 ## First Steps

-Take a few minutes to read up on the [Framework]{:.heading.flip-title} and the challenges it addresses.
+📖 Take a few minutes to read up on the [Framework]{:.heading.flip-title}, the components it provides and the process of applying these.
-You can also dive into the action right away and pick up on any one of these challenges:
+You can also dive into the action right away and pick up on one of the components directly:

 * [Reveal]{:.heading.flip-title} --- the ecosystem to design for
 * [Position]{:.heading.flip-title} --- your organisation in its ecosystem